 Our Mission Statement

-Titus House Ministries is a mentoring and advocacy organization that is faith-based but inclusive.
+Titus House Ministries is a mentoring and advocacy organization that is faith-based.
 We help Registered Citizens/sex offenders who are incarcerated or released to integrate back into society.
 We also help family and friends.

 Our Circle of Concern is aimed at breaking down isolation and fear by providing a safe place for registrants and their loved ones to get together, build community, and learn ways to step out and take charge of their lives and overcome the stigma they face.
 The Circle of Concern is a group of concerned registered citizens/former sex offenders, family and friends that meet together on ZOOM the 3rd Sunday of each month from at 3 pm—5 pm MST.
 We encourage and try to help each other.
 It is a safe place to share our strengths and struggles.
 We hope you will join us.
 To join us you need a link to the ZOOM meeting.
 Call Don at (505)315-7940 for the link so you can join us by internet or phone.